2019 Nigerian Senate elections in Bayelsa State

-The 2019 Nigerian Senate election in Bayelsa State held on February 23, 2019, to elect members of the Nigerian Senate to represent Bayelsa State.
+The 2019 Nigerian Senate election in Bayelsa State was held on February 23, 2019, to elect members of the Nigerian Senate to represent Bayelsa State.
 Douye Diri representing Bayelsa Central, and Lawrence Ewhrudjakpo representing Bayelsa West both won on the platform of the People's Democratic Party (Nigeria), while Biobarakuma Degi representing Bayelsa East won on the platform of All Progressives Congress.